zzp198/SSC/README.md

 ﻿Just like TShock's SSC, when someone joins your server, Their inventory and statistical data will be cleared.

-The character is bound by its Steam ID, player name, and server world.
+The character is bound by its Steam ID/UUID, player name, and server world.

 World binding can be disabled in the configuration.